-1. External letters of assessment.
-The dossier must include at least three external letters of assessment.

-2. Letters to external evaluators.
-When letters are solicited, the request should be for letters of assessmen rather than "recommendation" or "endorsement", and evaluators should be encouraged to concentrate on those aspects of the candidate's record which are most important to the external visibility and professional standing of the candidate.
+- External letters of assessment.
+The dossier must include at least three external letters of assessment. - 2.
+Letters to external evaluators.
+When letters are solicited, the request should be for letters of assessment rather than "recommendation" or "endorsement", and evaluators should be encouraged to concentrate on those aspects of the candidate's record which are most important to the external visibility and professional standing of the candidate.
 A sample letter is included at the end of this appendix.
-Letters to external evaluators should include the criteria for rank in the department, college, and university.

-3. Log of external letters of assessment.
+Letters to external evaluators should include the criteria for rank in the department, college, and university. - 3.
+Log of external letters of assessment.
 The log documents the date on which each external letter was requested by the department and the date on which the letter was received.
 All requests should be entered regardless of whether a response was obtained.
-A sample log is included at the end of this appendix.

-4. Method of selection of external evaluators.
+A sample log is included at the end of this appendix. - Method of selection of external evaluators.
 The head shall attach a description of the procedure used for selecting external evaluators.
-A sample description is included at the end of this appendix.

-5. Qualifications of external evaluators.
+A sample description is included at the end of this appendix. - 5.
+Qualifications of external evaluators.
 The head shall attach a brief statement identifying those who have written the assessments, including evidence demonstrating the evaluator's qualifications and standing in his/her discipline.
-A sample statement is included at the end of this appendix.

-G. Evaluative Recommendations, Reports, and Statements.
-The following recommendations, reports, and statements are included in the order given below.

-- 1. Annual Recommendation on Retention forms (for tenure-track faculty only) - 2.
-Faculty Annual Evaluation Reports (for faculty seeking promotion only) - 3.
+A sample statement is included at the end of this appendix. - G. Evaluative Recommendations, Reports, and Statements.
+The following recommendations, reports, and statements are included in the order given below. - 1.
+Annual Retention Review Forms (for tenure-track faculty only) - Annual Review Forms (for faculty seeking promotion only) - 3.
 Department Head's Letter - 4.
 Statements of Evaluation by Review Committees - 5.
 Dissenting Reports - 6.
 Candidate's Response

-SAMPLE FORMS, LETTERS, AND TABLES TO BE INCLUDED IN THE TENURE AND/OR PROMOTION DOSSIER
+,

+·

+SAM PLE FORMS, I

+SAM PLE FORMS, I

+SAM OR PROM

+SAM OR PROM OTION DOSS

+SAM URE AND/ OR PROM OTION DOSS

+SAM URE AND/ OR PROM OTION DOS

+SAM URE AND/ OR PROM OTION DOSS

+SAM URE AND/ OR PROM OTION DOS

+SAM URE AND/ OR PROM OTION DOS

+SAM URE AND/ OR PROM OTION DOS
-Summary Sheet: Recommendations for Promotion and/or Tenure

-Name of faculty member: Present rank: Can lidate for: [] Tenure [] Promotion to Department: Highes t degree earned: Original rank at UTK: Sī ubsequent pron notions (year, rank): RECORD AT THE UNIVERSITY ()F TENNE SSEE, KNOX VILLE Date of original appointment as a full-t ime probati ionary faculty n nember: Years of full-time teaching experience UTK probationary period: Years of full-time teaching at UTK, as of the May 31 st prior to the e review: Total years of teaching: Latest year for tenure review as stipula ted in appoi intment letter: RECOMMENDATIONS DEPARTMENTAL FACULTY Date of departmental discussion: Date of departmental discussion: Result of discussion: For: Agair nst: Abstain: Recuse (attach explanation for conflict of interest) • Is there a dissenting report? [] Yes (p) Is there a response from the candidate INTERDISCIPLINARY COMMITTE For:Against DEPARTMENT HEAD [] Recomme i (Pr) oviae ieiier) Provide a statement on the professiona na approvai 1 rooord ord commend approval COLLEGE COMMITTEE i iccoru anu i a summary rec commenceation.
-For: Against Ahs tain For:Against: Recuse (attach explanation for conflict of interest) ·

-A copy of the report of the departmental and college committees must also be attached.
+Summary Sheet: Recommendations for Promotion and/or Tenure Name of faculty member: Present rank: \\\\\Candidate for: [ ]Tenure [ ]Promotion to \\\\ Department:\\\\\ Highest degree earned:\\\\ Original rank at UTK: Subsequent promotions (year, rank): RECORD AT THE UNIVERSITY OF TENNESSEE, KNOXVILLE Date of original appointment as a full-time probationary faculty member: Years of full-time teaching experience at instructor rank or above before UTK probationary period: Years of full-time teaching at UTK, as of the May 31st prior to the review: Total years of teaching: \\\\\ Latest year for tenure review as stipulated in appointment letter: RECOMMENDATIONS DEPARTMENTAL FACULTY Date of departmental discussion: Result of discussion: For: Against: Abstain: Recuse (attach explanation for conflict of interest): Is there a dissenting report? [ ] Yes (please attach) [ ] No Is there a response from the candidate [ ] Yes (please attach) [ ] No INTERDISCIPLINARY COMMITTEE OR DIRECTOR (where appropriate) For: Against: (Provide letter) DEPARTMENT HEAD [ ] Recommend approval [ ] Do not recommend approval Provide a statement on the professional record and a summary recommendation.
+COLLEGE COMMITTEE For: Against: Abstain: Recuse (attach explanation for conflict of interest): A copy of the report of the departmental and college committees must also be attached.
 In cases where this report disagrees in any substantial way with the departmental recommendation, this report must go beyond a listing of the vote to indicate as fully as possible the reasons for the differences.

-DEAN [] Approve [] Disapprove (Provide letter)

-CHIEF ACADEMIC OFFICER [] Approve [] Disapprove (provide letter)
+DEAN [ ] Approve [ ] Disapprove (Provide letter) CHIEF ACADEMIC OFFICER [ ] Approve [ ] Disapprove (provide letter) CHANCELLOR'S TENURE RECOMMENDATION TO PRESIDENT AND BOARD OF TRUSTEES [ ] Approve [ ] Disapprove (provide letter)

-CHANCELLOR'S RECOMMENDATION TO PRESIDENT [] Approve [] Disapprove (provide letter)
+CHANCELLOR'S PROMOTION DECISION [ ] Approve [ ] Disapprove (provide letter)